Skip to content

 Version-1.61.0

-Supports setting the default Pipeline script locally.
-If it conflicts with the default script set remotely, the local setting is preferred.
+Supports setting default Pipeline scripts locally.
+If there is a conflict with the remote default script settings, the local settings take precedence.

 It can be configured in two ways:

-• Host deployment, you can specify the default scripts for each category in the DataKit main configuration file, as follows:
+• Host-based deployment, you can specify the default script for each category in the DataKit main configuration file, as follows:

 # default pipeline